jaschenk/Your-Microservice/README.md

 * Common Services
   * Bulletin
   * Pulse
-* REST Client to Interact with Other Microservice Entities.
+* REST Client to Interact with Other Your Microservice Instances.

 ### Building